DecisionsDev/decisions-on-kafka/Readme.md

 4. Result :
-In the fist Client Application the loan request should be accepted and in the second Client Application the loan request should be rejected.
+The loan request should be accepted in the first Client Application, and it should be rejected in the second Client Application.

-5. Stop the Business Application before starting the Sub-scenario 2
+5. Stop the Business Application before starting the Sub-scenario 2.

 ### Sub-scenario 2 :  1 Client Application Sending several payload to N Business Applications

-The goal of this sub-scenario is to show the load balancing between Business Applications.
+The goal of this sub-scenario is to show the load balancing between two Business Applications.

 ![use case 2](docs/images/usecase2.png)

-1. Run your first Business Application which puts it's result in out1.txt.
+1. Run your first Business Application that puts its result in out1.txt.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test"
  -Dibm.odm.install.dir="C:\ODM8920" > out1.txt `

-2. Run your second Business Application which is going to put it's result in out2.txt
+2. Run your second Business Application that puts its result in out2.txt

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test"
  -Dibm.odm.install.dir="C:\ODM8920" > out2.txt`

-3. Run a client Application which is going to send 7 messages.
+3. Run a client Application that will send seven messages.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smtih\",\"firstName\" : \"John\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,
  \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 7 " -Dexec.classpathScope="test"`

-4. Once the Client Application terminates and the Business Applications are displaying the message "waiting for payload" stop your two Business Applications and look at the files out1.txt and out2.txt you will see that the seven payloads have been split for execution between the two Business Applications.
+4. When the Client Application terminates and the Business Applications are displaying the message "waiting for payload" stop both of your Business Applications and look at the files out1.txt and out2.txt.
+You will see that the seven payloads have been split for execution between these two Business Applications.

-### Sub-scenario 3 : Availability after one Business Application has been down
+### Sub-scenario 3 : Availability after one Business Application is down
-The goal of this sub-scenario is to see that if one Business Application broke, we'll still have the others working.
+The goal of this sub-scenario is to see that if one Business Application is down, the others will still work.

 ![use case 3](docs/images/usecase3.png)

-1. Run your first Business Application which puts it's result in out1.txt.
+1. Run your first Business Application that puts its result in out1.txt.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication"
 -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test" -Dibm.odm.install.dir="C:\ODM8920" > out1.txt`

-2. Run your second Business Application which is going to put it's result in out2.txt
+2. Run your second Business Application which is going to put its result in out2.txt

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test"
  -Dibm.odm.install.dir="C:\ODM8920" > out2.txt`

-3. Run a Client Application which is going to send 10 messages.
+3. Run a Client Application that will send 10 messages.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smtih\",\"firstName\" : \"John\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,
  \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 'test3' 10" -Dexec.classpathScope="test"`

 4. Stop one of your Business Appplication.

-5. Create a new Client Application which will send 5 messages.
-You'll see that the remaining Business Application will handle the request :
+5. Create a new Client Application that will send five messages.
+You'll see that the remaining Business Application handles the request :

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smtih\",\"firstName\" : \"John\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,
  \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 'test3' 5" -Dexec.classpathScope="test"`